Creating your own magazines can be really fun, but it can also be a daunting process if you’re not sure where to begin.

 A template is, at its most basic, an InDesign document made up of a series of facing pages (spreads) for the inside of the magazine, as well as a separate cover template.

-The inside pages document should have master pages which feature elements that are applied across a range of pages, such as page numbers and running headers.
+The inside pages document should have parent pages which feature elements that are applied across a range of pages, such as page numbers and running headers.
 These are quick and easy to set up once you know the basics.
-Expand the Pages panel (Window > Pages) in InDesign and click on the A-Master page icon at the top of the panel to bring up the master on screen.
+Expand the Pages panel (Window > Pages) in InDesign and click on the A-Parent page icon at the top of the panel to bring up the parent on screen.

 To insert page numbers, create a text frame on the page and go to Type > Insert Special Character > Markers > Current Page Number.